 Does Epsom Salt Help With Athlete’s Foot?

 Epsom salt, also known as magnesium sulfate, is a naturally occurring mineral that has been used for centuries to treat a variety of ailments.
-One of the conditions that Epsom salt is often used to treat is athlete’s foot, a fungal infection that affects the skin on the feet.
+One of the conditions that Epsom salt is often recommended for athletes foot, a fungal infection that affects the skin on the feet.

 Although the use of Epsom salt can bring some relief to those suffering from athlete’s foot, it is not a replacement for approved hygiene practices and antifungal treatments.
-You must see your doctor or a certified podiatrist if symptoms still linger after trying different home remedies or grow more severe.
-A precise diagnosis and professional treatment are necessary in such cases.
+You should see your doctor or a certified podiatrist if symptoms still linger after trying different over-the-counter or home remedies, or if symptoms grow more severe.

 How Often Should I Soak My Feet In An Epsom Salt Bath?